mandiehyewon/PCLR/README.md

 This repository is for the finetuning of PCLR pretrained model; as the model has built using Keras, so this repository uses Keras to finetune the model.
 PCLR is a pre-training strategy that yields a neural network that extracts representations of ECGs.
 The representations are designed to be used in linear models without finetuning the network.
-This readme shows how to load a model trained on over three million ECGs using PCLR.
+This readme shows how to load a model trained on over three million ECGs using PCLR, which has retrieved from the [official PCLR github repository](https://github.com/broadinstitute/ml4h/tree/master/model_zoo/PCLR)

 ## Requirements
 This code was tested using python 3.7.